-11 Nov Marine Corps veteran aims high, gives back through WSU Tri-Cities education
+11 Nov Marine Corps veteran aims high, gives back through WSU Tri-Cities business education

 By Maegan Murray, WSU Tri-Cities